alex-shpak/hugo-book/README.md

 # Set page weight to re-arrange items in file-tree menu (if BookMenuBundle not set)
 weight: 10

-# (Optional) Set to mark page as top level section in file-tree menu (if BookMenuBundle not set)
+# (Optional) Set to mark page as flat section in file-tree menu (if BookMenuBundle not set)
-bookRootSection: true
+bookFlatSection: true

 # (Optional) Set to hide table of contents, overrides global value
 bookShowToC: false